cdarv/bsda_capstone/README.md

 8. Metrics
 9. Jackknife Resampling
 10. Graphing Jackknife Confidence Interval
+11. Z-score Calculation and Graph
+12. P-value Calculation and Graph

 ### 1. Game Selection
 'Elden Ring' is selected for analysis.
 The game can be changed, using the url of that game's page.
 For this example: `https://www.speedrun.com/eldenring`